 - Academic staff members from within the School or Discipline.

 At least one nomination must be received and supervisors cannot self-nominate for the award.
+The deadline to nominate a supervisor is Friday, 23rd February 2024 at 5pm.

 Who is eligible to be nominated for the award?